max4c/nanoGPT/README.md

-#nanoGPT
+# nanoGPT
-A reimplementation of Andrej Karpathy's nanoGPT from his video Let's build GPT from scratch,in code, spelled out.
+nanoGPT is a comprehensive reimplementation of Andrej Karpathy's nanoGPT, inspired by his educational video "Let's Build GPT from Scratch".